hanjunwei-lab/DualPRE/readme.md

 ## 1. Introduction
 >This repository contains source code and data for **DualPRE**

-**DualPRE** is a novel deep learning framework that integrates graph- and transformer-based modules to learn comprehensive patient feature representations for various oncological prediction tasks.
-To address the limitations of existing models, we propose two innovative modules: the adaptive graph attention (**AGAT**) module and the transformer-based (**TRAN**) module, which are seamlessly integrated into the DualPRE framework. <u>The AGAT module does not rely on a fixed network during training.
+**DualPRE** is a Dual-View and Dual-Level Patient REpresentation framework designed to learn comprehensive patient representations for diverse oncological prediction tasks.
+DualPRE employs a dual-channel architecture to dynamically model two distinct biological views: the tumor's intrinsic signals and its extrinsic microenvironment.
+Each channel processes a specific data modality, pathway activities or TME cell infiltration levels, and integrates two core learning modules: an Adaptive Graph Attention (**AGAT**) module, which captures adaptively evolving inter-patient similarities at the population level, and a Transformer-based (**TRAN**) module, which models intra-patient molecular interactions at the individual level.
+This dual-level design embeds both pathway and TME information into patient representations at two complementary scales.
+The resulting representations are then concatenated and passed to a multilayer perceptron (MLP) for oncological prediction tasks.

+* **Note:**
+The **AGAT** module does not rely on a fixed network during training.
 Instead, it generates an adaptively evolving patient similarity network (PSN) that is continuously updated throughout the training process based on the model's prediction objective, enabling more effective GAT learning and informative patient representations.
-The TRAN module takes each single patient as input for a transformer encoder and models the crosstalk between features while preserving patient-specific information, thereby generating more personalized representations for each patient.</u> The DualPRE framework employs a dual-channel architecture that takes pathway and cell activity profiles as inputs, respectively.
-Each channel integrates the AGAT and TRAN modules to process the input features, enabling the model to comprehensively capture both inter-patient similarities and intra-patient biological crosstalk, and to generate high-quality representations.
-The representations derived from the two channels are concatenated and passed to the final prediction layer to carry out specific oncological prediction tasks.
+The **TRAN** module takes each single patient as input for a transformer encoder and models the crosstalk between features while preserving patient-specific information, thereby generating more personalized representations for each patient.

 ## 2. Design of DualPRE